AsyncDisplayKit/Documentation/docs/_docs/faq.md

 Good application design should not rely on this behavior, because a strong reference to the node should be maintained by the subnodes array or by an instance variable.
 However, this condition occasionally occurs, for example when using a UIView animation API.
 This cycle should never create a leak or even extend the lifecycle of a node any longer than it is absolutely necessary.
 <br>

+### UICollectionViewCell Compatibility

+ASDK supports using <code>UICollectionViewCells</code> alongside native <code>ASCellNodes</code>.

+Note that these UIKit cells will **not** have the performance benefits of `ASCellNodes` (like preloading, async layout, and async drawing), even when mixed within the same `ASCollectionNode`.

+However, this interoperability allows developers the flexibility to test out the framework without needing to convert all of their cells at once.
+Read more <a href="uicollectionviewinterop.html">here</a>.